Gwendoline Christie: Stage actress and early screen career (2006–2011)

-In 2002, Christie's height attracted the attention of photographer Polly Borland, who made Christie the subject of a noted series of photographs, entitled Bunny, between 2002 and 2008.
+In 2002, Christie's height attracted the attention of photographer Polly Borland, who made Christie the subject of a noted series of photographs, titled Bunny, between 2002 and 2008.
 According to Christie, she felt then that the photographs in which she appears mostly nude could help her come to terms with her body, and challenge notions of femininity.
 However, she later said that she was shocked in retrospect that she had agreed to them.

 Christie's mentor since drama school has been actor and author Simon Callow.
 Her theatrical career includes a performance as the Queen in Shakespeare's Cymbeline opposite Tom Hiddleston, portraying Mag Wildwood in Breakfast at Tiffany's, and "standing out" as Lucifer in Marlowe's Doctor Faustus (2010).

 On screen, Christie debuted with a 2007 short film titled The Time Surgeon, written and directed by Nathaniel Mellors.
 In the following years, she continued to appear in his works, such as Seven Ages of Britain Teaser, a short TV film acting as an introduction to the final episode of the documentary series Seven Ages of Britain, and the first four films of his Ourhouse series of experimental short films, released between 2010 and 2011 as parts of art exhibitions or in selected public screenings.
 She was also involved in Ourhouse behind the scenes, acting as associate producer and being credited for casting, costumes, props, and make-up.
 Meanwhile, she made her feature film debut with a minor role in the Terry Gilliam film The Imaginarium of Doctor Parnassus in 2009.
 In 2009 she joined Patrick Wolf in the music video for "Damaris".